shaussler/TheoreticalUniverse/theoretical_universe/index.rst

 Minkowski space, which leads to the insight that it perfectly mirrors Maxwell's equations.
 This provides a comprehensive and coherent demonstration of how Maxwell's equations emerge from the framework of differential forms:

+.. margin:: A single equation

+   Electromagnetism is reduced to a single equation.
+Indeed, the terms resulting from :math:`d ⋆` are 3-forms, while the terms resulting from :math:`⋆ d` are 1-forms.
+The equation can be unambiguously split into independent 1-form part and 3-form part.
+We fall back to the well known equations :math:`d\mathbf{F}=0` and :math:`d⋆\mathbf{F}=\mathbf{J}`, where :math:`\mathbf{F}` is the field 2-form.

 .. topic:: Maxwell Equations in the Cartan-Hodge Formalism